-Along with Russia, India and China (known affectionately as the BRIC countries), Brazil, is eyed as a market of great potential by operators, handset manufacturers and mobile marketers alike.
+Along with Russia, India and China (known affectionately as the BRIC countries), Brazil is eyed as a market of great potential by operators, handset manufacturers and mobile marketers alike.
+With Brazil hosting both the 2014 World Cup and 2016 Olympics, we can only expect this massive mobile market to become an even hotter prospect.
 Get the low down on Brazil with the MMA's former global chairman.

 • Your guide to Brazil is Federico Pisani Massamormile chief executive officer of Brazilian mobile agency Hanzo, and former global chairman of the Mobile Marketing Association (@fpisanim).

 Brazil is the world’s fifth largest telecoms market (mobiThinking) in the world.
 With 272.4 million mobile subscriptions (Anatel/Teleco) for a population of 198.7 million (World Bank) – a mobile penetration of 137 percent – Brazil has considerably more mobile devices than people.
 The mobile phones subscriptions also outnumber fixed lines (44.8m), by 6:1 (Anatel/Teleco).

 Q2.
 What are the characteristics of Brazilian mobile market?

 In Brazil, it is estimated that between 20 and 25 percent of handsets are smartphones.
 However the penetration of smartphones will grow as smartphone sales start to overtake feature phones – 2013 was the first year that more smartphones sold (32 million) were sold in Brazil than feature phones (29.1 million) (IDC/Abinee/Teleco).
 The smartphone is increasingly becoming an object of desire for aspirational Brazilians.
 The top manufacturers are composed by international players such Samsung, Nokia, Motorola, LG and Apple.
 There’s no local Brazilian manufacturer.